How Does the Prime Rate Affect you?

 How Does the Prime Rate Affect You?

-Today, the Bank of Canada cut the overnight policy rate by another 25 basis points to 4.25%, marking the third consecutive decrease since June.
+On Oct 23rd, the Bank of Canada cut the overnight policy rate by 50 basis points to 3.75%, marking the fourth consecutive decrease since June.
 This decision reflects two key factors.
 First, both headline and core inflation have eased as expected.
 Second, as inflation nears the target, the Bank aims to stimulate economic growth to absorb the excess capacity in the economy, ensuring inflation returns sustainably to the 2% target.

 I have received so many calls and emails from clients and potential borrowers asking how the drop in the Bank of Canada’s overnight rate affects their existing mortgage.